 (a) Whenever a rule, regulation, or resolution is proposed for promulgation by an entity other than the Council and is required by law to be approved, disapproved, or reviewed by the Council before its taking effect and would take effect automatically by operation of law, the proposal may be withdrawn formally by the proposer before final Council action or, if the Council takes no action, before any time limit imposed by law.
 The withdrawal shall render the original proposal a nullity as if it were never proposed.
 These proposed rules, regulations, and resolutions may be withdrawn only by written request transmitted to the Chairman.

-(b) Except as provided above in paragraph (a), a proposer may withdraw any measure he or she introduced before a vote has been taken by the committee to which the measure has been referred.
+(b) Except as provided above in subsection (a) of this Rule, a proposer may withdraw any measure the proposer introduced before a vote has been taken by the committee to which the measure has been referred.
 A withdrawal shall be filed with the Secretary.
 A withdrawal shall render the original measure a nullity, as if it were never introduced.
 If a measure has been introduced by more than one Councilmember, all co-introducers must consent to withdrawal under this subsection.

 (c) Notwithstanding subsection (a) of this section, if a Councilmember withdraws a resolution approving or disapproving a contract or reprogramming after the date the contract or reprogramming would otherwise have been deemed approved, the measure shall be deemed approved on the date the resolution is withdrawn, unless it has been deemed approved before that time by operation of law.